golang-auth/go-channelbinding/README.md

 ## TLS 1.3

-Only the tls-exporter bindings are supported for TLS 1.3  due to the security concerns outlined in the referenced miTLS paper.
+The tls-server-endpoint and tls-exporter bindings are supported for TLS 1.3, with tls-exporter repacing tls-unique that was available for earlier TLS versions.  tls-unique is not available for TLS 1.3 (see the security concerns outlined in the referenced miTLS paper).
 As mentioned in [RFC 9266][RFC9266], tls-exporter should only be used when extended master secrets are in use.
 Go 1.22 and later disables the use of exported key material when extended master secrets or TLS 1.3 are not in use so attempting to use this module in those cases will fail safe.